-The structures recognized by WGA are associated to the cell wall, but visibly projected into the capsular network (Supplemental movies 1 and 2).
-The structures recognized by the lectin appeared connected to the region stained by the anti-capsular mAb 18b7 and formed round or hook-like projections.
-This purported association was supported by the 3D analysis of C. neoformans and C. gattii after sequential incubations with WGA, calcofluor and mAb 18B7 (Supplemental movies 1 and 2 and Figure 2).
-Cultivation of C. neoformans in YPD resulted in decreased capsule expression (Figure 2F).
+The structures recognized by WGA are associated with the cell wall but are visibly projected into the capsular network (see Movies S1 and S2 in the supplemental material).
+The structures recognized by the lectin appeared connected to the region stained by the anticapsular MAb 18B7 and formed round or hooklike projections.
+This purported association was supported by the 3D analysis of C. neoformans and C. gattii after sequential incubations with WGA, calcofluor, and MAb 18B7 (Fig. 2; see Movies S1 and S2 in the supplemental material).
+The cultivation of C. neoformans in YPD resulted in decreased capsule expression (Fig. 2F).
 Interestingly, the observation of WGA-reactive cell sites in this population was less frequent.
 For instance, WGA staining was observed only in 31% of the cryptococcal population grown in YPD, while 78% of the cells grown in minimal medium were stained after reaction with the lectin.
-These results suggest that the expression of the molecules recognized by the lectin is associated to capsule expression in C. neoformans.
+These results suggest that the expression of the molecules recognized by the lectin is associated with capsule expression in C. neoformans.

-In approximately 40% of the dividing cells, the structures reacting with WGA appeared to form an interface between the capsule and bud necks (Supplemental movie 2, Figure 2C).
-The association of the capsule and molecules recognized by WGA in dividing cells was confirmed by the observation of septum-like structures extending from the bud neck to capsular area (Figure 2E).
-The septum-like structure, in fact, seemed to separate capsular structures from mother and daughter cells.
-To confirm this supposition, Z-sections of a C. neoformans budding cell were obtained and analyzed separately (Figure 3).
-This analysis demonstrated that the molecules recognized by the lectin form a ring-like structure around the bud neck.
-WGA was previously shown to interfere with fungal growth (8) but, despite binding to cell wall and capsular regions at the budding sites of C. neoformans, the presence of WGA in a suspension of replicating yeast did not influence cryptococcal growth (data not shown).
+In approximately 40% of the dividing cells, the structures reacting with WGA appeared to form an interface between the capsule and bud necks (Fig. 2C; see Movie S2 in the supplemental material).
+The association of the capsule and molecules recognized by WGA in dividing cells was confirmed by the observation of septumlike structures extending from the bud neck to the capsular area (Fig. 2E).
+The septumlike structure, in fact, seemed to separate capsular structures from mother and daughter cells.
+To confirm this supposition, z-sections of a C. neoformans budding cell were obtained and analyzed sepa-